ZelongGuo/.config/README.md

 #### This is ***my configuration files*** in my Mac, a little changes maybe needed if you want to migrate it to your Linux.
-For now, 5 key configurations for me are: **Neovim, Ranger, Tmux, lazygit and Aerospace**.
+For now, the key configurations for me are: **Neovim, Ranger, Tmux, lazygit and Aerospace, kitty, fzf**.
-**Iterm2** is an optional configuration for Mac.

 :star: ***Recommendation:*** Swapping `CapsLock` and `Ctrl` to have a better coding experience for **vim** and prefix key of **tmux** (I'm eyeing HHKB...).
 For some linux systems, see [this link.](https://www.emacswiki.org/emacs/MovingTheCtrlKey)  :)